brh55/brh55.github.io/_posts/2018-12-12-nested-json-scala.md

 image: assets/images/scala-json.jpg
 categories: [scala, development]
 featured: true
+excerpt: We will go over a unique feature from the JSON library provided by the Play Framework to handle a recursive data model
 ---

 When handling nested JSON structures, it's not entirely straightforward since the example don't offer too much context in regards to handling this.